cbeauhilton/beauhilton.com/posts/employee-wifi.md

 The specification no longer supports adding a client cert field in the file.
-At any rate, this set up is working now and I won't futz with it further until something breaks.
+At any rate, this setup is working now and I won't futz with it further until something breaks.